Stradivario/ngx-cache-layer/README.md

 <br>
 # NOTES:

 <br>
-> # !!!
-FIRST IMPORTANT !!!
+# 1. FIRST
-> `### To avoid memory leaks it is really important to subscribe ONLY ONCE when you initialize items from cache.
+#### To avoid memory leaks it is really important to subscribe ONLY ONCE when you initialize items from cache.
-> ### The example below is correct implementation how it will work without any problems!
+#### The example below is correct implementation how it will work without any problems!
-> ### Inside html when you use ( cartItems | async ) async pipe the view handles this automatically.`
+#### Inside html when you use ( cartItems | async ) async pipe the view handles this automatically.`

 ```typescript